 Anyhow generally one’s gum line exposure could be affected by

 - The height and shape of one’s teeth

 - The angle of the jaw compared with the rest of the face

 There are many reasons for gummy smile development

 - A tooth covered with more gum tissue during eruption while the tooth appears to be short.

 - Improper growth of upper jaw bone

 - Abnormal function of muscles that control the upper lip movement.

 Gummy smile corrected by Orthodontics and Orthognathic surgery

-A female aged 23years Pushpa (name changed) reported at Jerush dental and facial corrective centre, with a complaint of gums open about 11mm(vertical) all along the gummy smile.
+A female aged 23years Pushpa (name changed) reported at Jerush dental and facial corrective centre, with a complaint of gums open about 11mm(vertical) all along with the gummy smile.
 After a complete analysis, our maxillofacial surgeon decided to do orthodontic plus surgical treatment.
 The treatment is meant to align the maxillary and mandibular arcades ahead of bimaxillary osteotomy associated with genioplasty.
 After this treatment, the 11 mm gum band has come down to 3 mm.
-Our surgeon purposely left this 3mm band to let soft tissue weakening with age.
+Our surgeon purposely left this 3 mm band to let soft tissue weakening with age.